Chesapeake Bypass Phase 2

 Construction Phases 3 and 4

-The construction of the remaining portions of the 4-lane Chesapeake Bypass will occur in phases:
+The construction of the remaining portions of the 4-lane Chesapeake Bypass will occur in phases as follows:

-- Phase 3: This phase includes construction of the remaining westbound lanes and completion of the 4-lane highway between the SR 527/SR 7 interchange in Chesapeake east to SR 775 in Proctorville.
+Phase 3: This phase includes construction of the future westbound lanes to complete the 4-lane highway between the SR 527/SR 7 interchange in Chesapeake east to SR 775 in Proctorville when future traffic conditions warrant the additional two lanes.

-- Phase 4: This phase includes construction of two westbound lanes for the length of Phase 1B between SR 775 in Proctorville east to existing SR 7 in Rome Township.
+Phase 4: This phase includes construction of two westbound lanes between SR 775 in Proctorville east to existing SR 7 in Rome Township when future traffic conditions warrant the additional two lanes.

-Funding has not been committed for Phases 3 & 4.
+Funding has not been committed for Phases 3 and 4.

-The map provided below shows the Phases of the Chesapeake Bypass Project.
+The map provided below shows the Phases of the Chesapeake Bypass Project (click images to enlarge).

 PROJECT CONTACT